Leni Robredo is currently serving as the Vice President of the Philippines.

 Here are the 25 most important things you must know about VP Leni Robredo.

-2. Her name is Maria Leonor Santo Tomas Gerona Robredo – the first of three children of retired Naga City Regional Trial Court Judge Antonio Gerona and teacher Salvacion Santo Tomas.
+2. Her complete name is Maria Leonor Santo Tomas Gerona Robredo – the first of three children of retired Naga City Regional Trial Court Judge Antonio Gerona and teacher Salvacion Santo Tomas.

 3. She graduated with a degree in economics from the University of the Philippines Diliman in 1986.